 Deborah Guadalupe Duran, Ph.D.

-Dr. Duran has a Ph.D. in social psychology with a minor in research methodologies and statistics.
+Dr. Duran has a Ph.D. in social psychology with a minor in research methodologies and statistics from the University of Denver, and previously obtained an M.S. in computer science from Nova Southeastern University.
 In 2000 and 2004, Dr. Duran earned the HHS Secretary’s Award for Distinguished Service.